Everyone wants a bright, white smile

 See your dentist

-The most effective way to get the white smile you've always wanted is to bleach them under the supervision of your dentists.
+The most effective way to get the white smile you've always wanted is to bleach them under the supervision of your dentist.
 Not only does dentist-supervised bleaching offer the best way deliver the highest concentration of bleaching agents to your teeth, but it includes a customized teeth tray that fits snugly in your mouth, ensuring that every tooth gets a full amount of treatment.

 Want that perfect smile?
 Try these tips or, better yet, talk to your dentist about what you can do to get a bright, white smile.